DamianMac/damianmac.github.io/now.md

 **Tatts Group** - My current full time employment is [Tatts Group](http://www.tattsgroup.com/) as an Engineering Manager.
 Tatts have started down the path of a large agile transformation and I'm helping that happen.

-**Cycling** - I love cycling, it's a massive passion, stress relief, and my primary exersize.
+**Cycling** - I love cycling, it's a massive passion, stress relief, and my primary exercise.
 I sometimes struggle with consistency, but I'm almost back at race fitness.

 I'm also available for [speaking gigs](/speaking/) (although I've not been focusing on that lately), and developer mentoring.